BearTS/PortFolio/content/jobs/Falixnodes/index.md

 url: 'https://falixnodes.net/'
 ---

-- Maintained Linux Dedicated Servers and patched security issues
+- Found various security vulnerabilities and patched them, wrote various cron jobs and worked on setting up nginx and load balancers
-- Worked on Integration of Pterodactyl Panel
+- Maintained Linux Servers, and worked on integration with Pterodactyl Panel for communication by the users and assisted the support team